-- All live teaching lessons should be recorded by the teacher. - When a live lesson is finished, pupils should exit the session and the teacher should end the session - Live lessons should take place during school hours, (07:30am 3:20pm). - Live lessons should take place from an environment that is quiet, safe and free from distractions.
-Ideally position yourself where there is a wall/curtain behind you. - Live/recorded lessons must be delivered in professional dress - If a pupil were to behave inappropriately, the school's normal Behaviour policy will apply.
+- All live teaching lessons should be recorded by the teacher. - When a live lesson is finished, pupils should exit the session and the teacher should end the session - Live lessons should take place during school hours, (07:30am 3:20pm).

-- A record of attendance should always be kept, iSAMs should be updated daily - Forms of less formal communication, e.g. memes, emojis, GIF/giphys, stickers, text talk should not be used.
+- Live lessons should take place from an environment that is quiet, safe and free from distractions.
+Ideally position yourself where there is a wall/curtain behind you. - Live/recorded lessons must be delivered in professional dress - If a pupil were to behave inappropriately, the school's normal Behaviour policy will apply. - A record of attendance should always be kept, iSAMs should be updated daily - Forms of less formal communication, e.g. memes, emojis, GIF/giphys, stickers, text talk should not be used.

 We are aware of the increased level of risk around one-to-one video meetings with pupils, however there are many reasons why these are helpful and appropriate, such as single pupil classes in the senior school, counselling, inclusion and pastoral support.
-It is important that all live sessions are recorded and saved locally by staff in order to protect yourself.
+All Distance Learning sessions should be recorded.
 Pupils should be informed prior to each session that it is being recorded by the staff member and that no pupils should record or take pictures of the screen without staff approval.